Last updated February 21, 2019

 Beginning in 1992, the CPS employed a new coding scheme for education, providing data on respondents’ highest education level attained.
 In earlier years, the CPS provided data on years of schooling completed.
 The challenge of making a consistent wage series by education level is to either make the new data consistent with the past or to make the old “years of schooling” data consistent with the new educational attainment measures.
-In 1992, both questions were asked and reasonable imputations can be made based on the analysis done by Jaeger (1997) to create a relatively consistent series.
-To that end, we assume that 12 years of schooling equates with a high school diploma, 16 years with a college degree, and 18 years with an advanced degree.
+To that end, we assume that completing 12 years of schooling equates with a high school diploma, 16 years with a college degree, and 18 years with an advanced degree.
 Anything between and including 13 and 15 are coded as some college.
-Since Jaeger finds that the majority of those with 17 years of schooling have a college degree (as opposed to an advanced degree), we redistribute the “17s” to the 16 years category (presumably a four-year degree).
+We redistribute the “17s” to the 16 years category (presumably a four-year degree).

 We employ these education categories in various tables where we present wage trends by education over time.
 For the data for 1992 and later, we compute the “some college” trends by aggregating those “with some college but no degree beyond high school” and those with an associate or other degree that is not a four-year college degree.

 Annual wages and hours